What is a Syndicated Loan?

 Those who participate in loan syndication may vary from one deal to another, but the typical participants include the following:

 The arranging bank is also known as the lead manager and is mandated by the borrower to organize the funding based on specific agreed terms of the loan.
 The bank must acquire other lending parties who are willing to participate in the lending syndicate and share the lending risks involved.
 The financial terms negotiated between the arranging bank and the borrower are contained in the term sheet.

 The term sheet details the amount of the loan, repayment schedule, interest rate, duration of the loan and any other fees related to the loan.
 The arranging bank holds a large proportion of the loan and will be responsible for distributing cash flows among the other participating lenders.

 The agent in a syndicated loan serves as a link between the borrower and the lenders and owes a contractual obligation to both the borrower and the lenders.
 The role of the agent to the lenders is to provide them with information that allows them to exercise their rights under the syndicated loan agreement.
 However, the agent has no fiduciary duty and is not required to advise the borrower or the lenders.
 The agent’s duty is mainly administrative.

-The trustee is responsible for holding the security over the assets of the borrower on behalf of the lenders.
+The trustee is responsible for holding the security of the assets of the borrower on behalf of the lenders.
 Syndicated loan structures avoid granting the security to the individual lenders separately since the practice would be costly to the syndicate.
-In the event of default, the trustee is responsible for enforcing the security under instructions by lenders.
+In the event of default, the trustee is responsible for enforcing the security under instructions by the lenders.
 Therefore, the trustee only has a fiduciary duty to the lenders in the syndicate.